FSBI Medals

 Each year, the FSBI awards medals for lifelong individual contributions to fish biology and/or fisheries science, with a focus on ground-breaking research; for lifelong individual or team contributions to conservation, training or public understanding of the disciplines; for individual exceptional advances in early career within these disciplines; and for the best research paper published in the Journal of Fish Biology by an Early Career Researcher.

-All nominations for the Beverton, Le Cren and FSBI Medals are carefully considered by Council and awarded by a majority vote cast during the Council Meeting after the deadline for nominations.
+All nominations for the Beverton, Le Cren and FSBI Medals (which can only be made by FSBI members and for which self-nominations are discouraged) are carefully considered by Council and awarded by a majority vote cast during the Council Meeting after the deadline for nominations.

 Nomination for the Huntingford Medal has a separate nomination procedure, as nominees are chosen and assessed by the Editor-in-Chief and Editorial Board of the Journal of Fish Biology.